 Back on Earth, Guy chastises the Drythian rebel disguised as Jason for consuming a mouse just because it was near the table display of food.
 Fleegman says that it’s something that he can’t do since some bystander could walk in and spread the word about it, thus ruining the genuine article’s career.
 Shortly afterward, a convention employee comes in and informs them that it’s time for autographs.
-As such, the disguised Nesmith eagerly escorted to his table.
+As such, the disguised Nesmith gets eagerly escorted to his table.

-A few hours later on Dryth, Dac leads the group on a lengthy trek when they suddenly hear an abnormal noise as the tells them that it’s the sound of an Arbu.
+A few hours later on Dryth, Dac leads the group on a lengthy trek when they suddenly hear an abnormal noise as he tells them that it’s the sound of an Arbu.
 Just then, they’re approached by said creature as Jason attempts to shoot it.
 Dac warns them that it’ll only provoke the beast, but it’s too late as it attacks the group.
 As such, Dac takes out his dagger and charges at the Arbu while Nesmith, Gwen and Alexander give some cover fire.

 Just as the being shouts another blast from its mouth, Dac climbs onto it and delivers the kill-shot with a precise stab into its neck.
 He then explains that it’s in the middle of its “death throes” before Gwen notices that the being is about to burst.
 Tommy also notices as he gets her out of the way in time.
-However, he ended on the receiving end of the Arbu’s final spit.
+However, he ended up on the receiving end of the Arbu’s final spit.

 With Webber hurt, Dax explains that he’s been poisoned.
 As such, Jason had Fred teleport the youthful Laredo back on board their spaceship.
 Just then, Brandon digitzes in as he tells them that Tommy was placed in a Healing Pod before teleporting himself down.
 While he operates a Data Scanner, Parker mentions that he’s also a scientist back on Earth.
 From there, Issue 3 ends with the group resuming their mission.